Gator Student Investment Fund

 - Desire and willingness to learn

-To apply, please email (FLGSIF at gmail.com) a completed application and updated copy of your resume.
+To apply, please email (FLGSIF at gmail.com) a completed application in PDF form and an updated copy of your resume.
 Applications are due January 27, 2017, 11:59 PM.